 REGIONAL STUDIES

-The EEB Evaluation Committee may delegate the Evaluation Administrator to represent the EEB Evaluation Committee in all regional evaluation studies, either with NEEP or with individual Companies and groups of Companies from outside of Connecticut.
+The EEB Evaluation Committee may delegate the Evaluation Administrator to represent the EEB Evaluation Committee in all regional evaluation studies, either with Northeast Energy Efficiency Partnership (NEEP) or with individual Companies and groups of Companies from outside of Connecticut.
 The EEB Evaluation Administrator will then assume the leadership role for the EEB in all discussions and negotiations among the regional parties involving these evaluation or research studies and bring any substantive issues before the Evaluation Committee.
 No other entity will hold itself out as representing Connecticut’s interests in selecting, reviewing or managing evaluation studies.
 To the extent applicable and for all regional studies, the EEB Evaluation Administrator and the Program Administrators shall exercise responsibilities in an equivalent fashion as those identified in this document for Evaluation or Research studies as applicable.
 This does not restrict multi-state utilities from participating in the non-CT portions of these projects in manners consistent with Roadmaps or other governing documents from those other states.

 COMMUNICATIONS PROTOCOLS FOR EVALUATION AND NON-PROGRAM EVALUATION RESEARCH STUDIES